 Most dog bite cases result in fairly minor lacerations that can be stitched up within a few minutes at the ER.
 However, there are severe dog bite cases that result in major facial tissue damage and even finger amputations.
 In fact, some dog attack survivors have to undergo multiple plastic surgeries to reduce the appearance of facial scarring and disfigurement.

 Even after all these surgeries, the victims are usually left with noticeable scarring and the emotional distress from the original attack.
 These victims deserve to be appropriately compensated for their pain and suffering.
-An Atlanta personal injury lawyer at Ashenden & Associates can help these victims recover compensation from the negligent dog owner.
+A Sandy Springs personal injury lawyer at Ashenden & Associates can help these victims recover compensation from the negligent dog owner.

 Medical professionals have the power and knowledge to heal us from nearly every ailment.
 Unfortunately, they also have the power and knowledge to hurt us.
 Medical errors – such as medication errors, surgical errors, diagnostic errors, chiropractic errors, anesthesia errors, and more – can be the difference between life, death, or permanent disability for the average American.

 Common examples of catastrophic injuries caused by medical negligence can include traumatic brain injuries, spinal cord injuries, permanent nerve damage, and more.

 If you suffered a catastrophic injury due to lack of proper medical care, you have grounds to pursue legal action.
 The legal team at Ashenden & Associates can help you recover financial compensation for your personal injuries.